awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli-codecommit.md

    ~/my-app$ eb use test-env --source my-app/test
    ```

-1. To create a new branch and environment, check out a new branch, push it to AWS CodeCommit, create the environment, and then use eb use to connect the local branch, remote branch, and environment\.
+1. To create a new branch and environment, check out a new branch, push it to CodeCommit, create the environment, and then use eb use to connect the local branch, remote branch, and environment\.

    ```
    ~/my-app$ git checkout -b production